angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 - FoN
 :::

-- 1 :card[Massacre] One of the more specialist tools.
+- 1 :card[Massacre]: One of the more specialist tools.
 This helps deal with a myriad of hatebear style creatures in a very mana efficient way and can be easily found through casting Doomsday.
-Normally used in non-{U} fair matchups but occasionally can be brought in to fight of :card[Meddling Mage] or similar from fair {U} decks.
+Normally used in non-{U} fair matchups but occasionally can be brought in to fight off :card[Meddling Mage] or similar from fair {U} decks.
-- 2 :card[Pyroblast] Catch all in {U} match ups as protection, disruption and removal.
+- 2 :card[Pyroblast]: Catch all in {U} matchups as protection, disruption and removal.
 Anyone who plays Legacy knows how effective these can be in the right matchup.
-- 1 :card[Red Elemental Blast] It's like Pyroblast but spelt differently.
+- 1 :card[Red Elemental Blast]: It's like Pyroblast but spelt differently.
 This is here to simply diversify my blast effects for small percentage points and niche corner cases (although I have had people Surgical them before!).